anthonychu00/ChatRoom/README.md

 5. Press Ctrl + c to properly exit a client.
 To close the server just manually close the terminal window.

 * This code was tested on a Windows machine.
-It might not work on a Linux or Mac.
+It might not work on a Linux or Mac since the Windows command prompt has different functionality.

 * https://steelkiwi.com/blog/working-tcp-sockets/ was very helpful in figuring out what some of the boilerplate looked like for implementing sockets in Python and providing the idea to use an infinite loop that blocks at certain points for the server and client.